SerlithNetwork/ConfigAPI/README.md

 }
 ```

-This will relocate value currently the `target` key if present,
+This will relocate the value of the `target` key if present,
 to the `replacement` key, then delete the `target` key.

 ### Backups